Imagine That (film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 41% based on 120 reviews, with an average rating of 4.8/10.
+On Rotten Tomatoes, the film has an approval rating of 42% based on 118 reviews, with an average rating of 4.8/10.
 The site's critical consensus reads, "Despite a promising turn by newcomer Yara Shahidi, Imagine That is another pedestrian family comedy that squanders Eddie Murphy's comedic talents."
-On Metacritic, the film has a weighted average score of 54 out of 100, based on reviews from 23 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 54 out of 100, based on reviews from 23 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 Joe Leydon of Variety called it "An undemandingly pleasant, mildly amusing fantasy."
 Kirk Honeycutt of The Hollywood Reporter wrote: "The result is a much more playable film than recent efforts, though Murphy will have to share the applause with young Yara Shahidi."
+Time Out's Trevor Johnston called the film "dreadfully flat" and gave it one out of five stars, chastising it for a lack of funny moments.
+Brandy McDonnell of The Oklahoman praised the filmmakers' restraint in not visualizing Olivia's fantasy worlds, instead inviting the viewer to share in Evan's efforts to navigate his daughter's imagination.
+While she found the film becomes overly predictable in its later stretches, she concluded that the overall strong storyline, Murphy's unusually disciplined performance, and the strong acting by Shahidi and Church make it an engaging watch.
 Roger Ebert of the Chicago Sun-Times called it "Amusing without ever being break-out funny."